-First, the audit committee represents the board in overseeing all material aspects of the organization's financial reporting, accounting policies and internal controls that promote good financial stewardship.
+First, the audit committee represents the board in overseeing all material aspects of the institution's financial reporting, accounting policies and internal controls that promote good financial stewardship.

-To ascertain whether the organization is exercising proper stewardship over its assets, the audit committee must understand the organization's financial management practices, as well as monitor management's corrective actions with respect to the findings of the internal and external auditors' testing and review of the organization's internal controls and regulatory compliance procedures.
-These activities are meant to safeguard the organization's assets, promote the reliability and accuracy of its financial reporting, and mitigate the risk of fraud.
+To ascertain whether the institution is exercising proper stewardship over its assets, the audit committee must understand the institution's financial management practices, as well as monitor management's corrective actions with respect to the findings of the internal and external auditors' testing and review of the college or university's internal controls and regulatory compliance procedures.
+These activities are meant to safeguard the institution's assets, promote the reliability and accuracy of its financial reporting, and mitigate the risk of fraud.

-Second, the audit committee is often the board committee primarily responsible for inquiring into how the business risks of the organization are being planned for and managed.
-Other board committees - such as investment, HR or personnel, executive, and development - will have a role in overseeing specific areas of risk.
+Second, the audit committee is often the board committee primarily responsible for inquiring into how the business risks of the institution are being planned for and managed.

+Other board committees - such as investment, academic affairs, HR or personnel, facilities, student affairs and development will have a role in overseeing specific areas of risk.
 However, it is usually the audit committee that asks the overarching questions that help determine if the planning for and internal controls governing those risks are adequate.
-To do this, the audit committee should understand the organization's risk profile in terms of governance, personnel, financial, process and operational, regulatory compliance, technology, economic, legislative, competitive, and fraud risk.
+To do this, the audit committee should understand the college or university's enterprise risk profile in terms of governance, personnel, financial, process and operational, academic, regulatory compliance, technology, economic, legislative, competitive and fraud risk.
 Specific areas to address include:

-- Investment practices - Significant tax risks and tax positions on particular transactions - Relationships with affiliated organizations - Disaster recovery plans - Adherence to donor and grantor requirements (especially unusual or problematic gifts) - Inquiries from state charities' registration bureaus - Insurance/litigation claims and adequacy of coverage - Vulnerability to technology breaches from outside the organization - Leadership's adherence to conflict-of-interest policies - Risks associated with various financing agreements and structures - Overall organization profile compared with industry standards and unclaimed property reporting
+- Investment practices - Significant tax risks and tax positions on particular transactions - Relationships with affiliated organizations - Disaster recovery plans - Adherence to donor and grantor requirements (especially unusual or problematic gifts) - Inquiries from state charities' registration bureaus - Insurance/litigation claims and adequacy of coverage - Prevalence of high-profile research projects - Applicability of clinical trials review protocols in nonmedical school departments - Vulnerability to technology breaches from outside the college or university - Faculty and administrators' adherence to conflict-ofinterest policies - Risks associated with various financing agreements and structures - Overall college or university profile compared with industry standards